LuckyPigeon/CG-Journey/WebGL/ThreeJS/08-debug-ui/README.md

 ## Setup

-Paste the code in `script.js` to your project and enjoy the example.
+* Paste the code in `script.js` to your project.

-Run `npm install --save gsap lil-gui` to install the dependencies.
+* Run `npm install --save gsap lil-gui` to install the dependencies.
+* Enjoy the example :).